 As an undergraduate, David Giessow performed with the University of Miami Singers.
 At that time the ensemble took pride in performing vocal music from all historical periods and styles from Renaissance madrigals to avant-garde compositions and from Classical to Pop and Jazz.
 The ensemble performed extensively throughout south Florida and presented concert tours in California, Hawaii, South Korea, Japan, Hong Kong, Austria, Germany and Switzerland.
 The ensemble also participated in a performance of Ives' fourth symphony at Carnegie Hall in New York City, together with the American Symphony Orchestra .

 While at the University of Miami on a full-tuition scholarship, Mr. Giessow was inducted into the Pi Kappa Lambda and Phi Kappa Phi Honor Societies.
 He completed his Bachelor of Music degree in Music Education, graduating magna cum laude and with Departmental Honors in Choral Music and Music Education.
-He subsequently pursued his Master of Music in Vocal Performance from the New England Conservatory of Music, again graduating with Academic Honors.
+He subsequently obtained his Master of Music in Vocal Performance from the New England Conservatory of Music with Academic Honors.